 Save time by buying or manufacturing eye pads with pre-printed angle lines.
 This guides junior technicians on where to place the zones (Inner, Mid, Outer).

-Pricing the Map: Monetizing Bespoke Design
+Pricing the Map: commercializing Bespoke Design

 Stop charging based on “Lash Count.”
 Charge based on “Design Complexity.”